 - In a non-stick pan add the butter, the gorgonzola cut into cubes, and a few sage leaves.
 Add the Parmigiano and melt well until a soft creamy consistency is obtained.

-- Drain the dumplings with a slotted spoon and add them to the pan with the sauce, adding maybe a touch of the cooking water if the sauce is too thick.
+- Drain the gnocchi with a slotted spoon and add them to the pan with the sauce, adding maybe a touch of the cooking water if the sauce is too thick.

-If you don't have a wooden gnocchi board you can use a fork by placing it face down and rolling the gnocchi off the back side of the fork, or simply roll the pieces of dough between your hands into small balls.
+If you don't have a wooden gnocchi board you can use a fork and rolling the gnocchi off the back side of the fork.
+Or simply roll the pieces of dough between your hands into small balls.